-Matthijs Lok enjoys teaching BA and MA courses (in English and Dutch) on subjects such as Political Memories, Legacies of the Enlightenment, Modern Intellectual History (inter-departmental course), European Conservatism & Anti-Liberalism (MA course 'Europe & its discontents'), Liberalism, the History of the Ordering of Europe, and 'Turning points in Modern European History' (For a list of my courses, see the UvA course catalogue).
+Matthijs Lok enjoys teaching BA and MA courses (in English and Dutch) on subjects such as Political Memories, Legacies of the Enlightenment (nominated for the 2019 Faculty Education Award), Modern Intellectual History, European Conservatism & Anti-Liberalism, Liberalism, Cosmopolitanism, Ordering of Europe and 'Turning points in Modern European History' (Folia magazine wrote about this course: "Lok weet zijn toehoorders door zijn enthousiasme te boeien").
 Lok also supervises BA, MA and PhD theses in the field of political and intellectual history.
 He was a finalist in the 2018 Faculty of Humanities Lecturer of the Year award.

 Book: Nationalisme, naties en staten (Vantilt 2012/2015): Matthijs Lok, deel IV: 'IJzer en bloed.
 Staatsvorming en nationalisme, 1848-1914' (p.
 282-411). ["Iron and Blood": Stateformation and Nationalism, 1848-1914 (p.
 282-411]

 "In een tijd waarin de Europese Unie een bestaanscrisis doormaakt en adepten en bestrijders van de natiestaat elkaar bedelven met argumenten, is dit een welkom overzichtswerk, zowel toegankelijk als noodzakelijke gedetailleerd."
 De Volkskrant